 The impact on our children is clear: progress, sustained learning and transferrable skills.
 With the implementation of the writing journey being well-established and taught thoroughly in both key stages, children are becoming more confident writers and by the time they are in upper key stage 2, most genres of writing are familiar to them and the teaching can then focus on sustained writing, the manipulation of grammar and a real emphasis on writer’s craft.

 Assessment for writing is based upon a piece of fiction and non-fiction writing each half term using the schools assessment framework.
 End of year judgments are made across a range of pieces over time which evidence all the age related standards necessary.

 In relation to reading, children have regular opportunities to access age related reading comprehensions which in addition to assessing understanding demonstrates the ability to read texts fluently.

-Our key stage 2 statutory data demonstrates that by the time children leaves Lowtown they are achieving age related expectations in English writing, reading and grammar within the greater depth standard.
+Our key stage 2 statutory data demonstrates that by the time children leave Lowtown, a high percentage (above national levels) are achieving at least age related expectations in English writing, reading and grammar with many working within the greater depth standard.

-As all aspects of English are an integral part of the curriculum, cross-curricular writing standards have also improved and skills taught in the English lesson are transferred into our subjects; this shows consolidation and a deeper understanding of how to use their reading and writing skills effectively across the whole curriculum.
+As all aspects of English are an integral part of the curriculum - cross-curricular writing standards have also improved as skills taught in English lessons are transferred into other subjects.
+This demonstrates consolidation in practise with pupils gaining a deeper understanding of how to use their reading and writing skills effectively across the entire curriculum.